civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 being told to click) should be in bold.

--   Navigate to **Administer > CiviEvent > Event Types** to review the default list of event types, shown in the following screenshot.
+-   Navigate to **Administer > CiviEvent > Event Types** to review the default list of event types.
 -   Modify event type labels by clicking **Edit** on any row.
 -   Click **Add Event Type** to create a new category for your events.